 There are quite a few curries out there that you can try, and basically all of them work as great breakfast foods.
 This spicy chickpea curry is one of the better options though, because it is simple but packs in a punch.
 It is the perfect dish to kickstart your day; it is not too heavy or too light and is warm and savory.
 The chickpeas also have a sizable amount of dietary fiber and protein giving you some of the best nutrients to provide your body with the energy you need to be productive.

 12. Cheese chili toast

-If you are looking for something that can be made extremely fast while still meeting the essentials of a good breakfast, then look no further than cheese chili toast.
-There is absolutely nothing more simple to prepare than toast with cheese; you literally just have to heat up some slices of bread with some extra chilis on top.
+If you are looking for a dish that can be made extremely fast while still meeting the essentials of a good breakfast, then look no further than cheese chili toast.
+There is absolutely nothing simpler to prepare than toast with cheese; you literally just have to heat up some slices of bread with some extra chilis on top.
 Your body will definitely appreciate the early morning carb load, and the chilis come with a whole plethora of antioxidants that will keep you healthy throughout the day by bolstering your immune system.

 13. Mushroom omelette

 Omelettes are some of the best breakfast foods available for good reasons.
 They are simple to make and naturally pretty healthy, so long as you don’t stuff them with a bunch of unhealthy ingredients.
 Mushroom omelette ups the protein profile of the already protein rich omelette, while also contributing some dietary fiber.
 You can spice up this omelette by adding in some parmesan cheese or cottage cheese along with some chilis.
 The most important thing about this dish though is it is very simple to make and prepare with fresh ingredients.